twardoch/uubed-docs/docs/theory/visual-diagrams.md

 description: "Comprehensive visual guide to QuadB64 concepts through diagrams, flowcharts, and architectural visualizations that illustrate core concepts and implementation details."
 ---

-TLDR: This guide uses pictures, flowcharts, and graphs to explain how QuadB64 works, from how it rotates alphabets to how it handles data and speeds things up.
+> This guide uses pictures, flowcharts, and graphs to explain how QuadB64 works, from how it rotates alphabets to how it handles data and speeds things up.
 It's like a comic book for data encoding, making complex ideas easy to understand.

 # Visual Guide: QuadB64 Encoding Schemes